Bogotobogo

 It is used to avoid simultaneous use of resources such as global variables by the critical sections.
 A Critical section is a piece of code where a process or thread accesses a common resource.

 Mutex locks ensure that only one thread has access to a resource at a time.
 If the lock is held by another thread, the thread attempting to acquire the lock will sleep until the lock is released.
 A timeout can also be specified so that lock acquisition will fail if the lock does not become available within the specified interval.
 One problem with this approach is that it can serialize a program.
-This causes the multithreaded program to have only a sigle executing thread, which stops the program from taking advantage of multiple cores.
+This causes the multithreaded program to have only a single executing thread, which stops the program from taking advantage of multiple cores.

 If multiple threads are waiting for the lock, the order in which the waiting threads will acquire the mutex is not guaranteed.
 Mutexes can be shared between processes.
 In comparison, critical sections cannot be shared between processes; consequently, performance overhead of critical sections is lower.

-Spin locks are essentially mutex locks.
-The difference between a mutex lock and a spin lock is that a thread waiting to acquire a spin lock will keep trying to acquire the lock without sleeping.
-On the contrary, a mutex lock may sleep if it is unable to acquire the lock.
 The advantage of using spin locks is that they will acquire the lock as soon as it is released, while a mutex lock will need to be woken by the OS before it can get the lock.
 The disadvantage is that a spin lock will spin on a virtual CPU monopolizing that resource, but a mutex lock will sleep and free the CPU for another thread to use.
 So, in practice, mutex locks are often implemented to be a hybrid of a spin locks and more traditional mutex locks.
+This kind of mutx is called adaptive mutex lock.

 A code segment that accesses shared variable (or other shared resources) and that has to be executed as an atomic action is referred to as a critical section.
+Depending on the OS, usually OS provides several atomic versions of the compare-and-swap, test-and-set, and test-and-clear operations.

-critical section //accesses shared variables
+while (true) { entry-section critical section //accesses shared variables exit-section noncritical section }

 The entry- and exit-sections that surround a critical section must satisfy the following correctness requirements:

-• Mutual exclusion
+- Mutual exclusion

-When a thread is executing in its critical section, no other threads can be executing in their critical sections.
+When a thread is executing in its critical section, no other threads can be executing in their critical sections. - Progress

-If no thread is executing in its critical section and there are threads that wish to enter their critical sections, only the threads that are executing in their entry- or exit-sections can participate in the decision about which thread will enter its critical section next, and this decision cannot be postponed indefinitely.
+If no thread is executing in its critical section and there are threads that wish to enter their critical sections, only the threads that are executing in their entry- or exit-sections can participate in the decision about which thread will enter its critical section next, and this decision cannot be postponed indefinitely. - Bounded waiting

 After a thread makes a request to enter its critical section, there is a bound on the number of times that other threads are allowed to enter their critical sections before this thread's request is granted.